Elizabeth de Burgh, 4th Countess of Ulster: Marriage

-As Countess of Ulster, she was raised in England and married Lionel of Antwerp, 1st Duke of Clarence, on 15 August 1352 at the Tower of London.
+Elizabeth was raised in England and married prince Lionel of Antwerp on 9 September 1342 at the Tower of London.
 He was the second son of Edward III of England and his queen consort, Philippa of Hainault.
 As a boy, the poet Geoffrey Chaucer served as page to Elizabeth.

 The couple had one child, Philippa, born on 16 August 1355, the eldest grandchild of Edward III and Queen Philippa.
 Elizabeth's daughter Philippa succeeded as Countess of Ulster, and married Edmund Mortimer, 3rd Earl of March, in 1368.
 Both their titles passed to their son Roger Mortimer, and eventually through their granddaughter Anne de Mortimer, who married into the House of York.
 The House of York would base its claim to the English throne on their descent from Lionel of Antwerp.

 Elizabeth died in Dublin in 1363 during her husband's term as Governor of Ireland.
 She was buried at Bruisyard Abbey, Suffolk; as her body was being repatriated, her husband obtained royal approval for her mother's new foundation of Franciscan nuns there.